nlewo/nix2container/README.md

 nix2container is
 - a Nix library to build container image manifests
+- a binary (`nix2container`) to create JSON files describing layers and images (this binary is used by the nix2container Nix library)
 - a Go library to produce image configurations and layers from these manifests (currently used by Skopeo)